a-synchronous/rubico.land/articles/tour-v2.md

 cli(['???']) // USAGE: ...
 ```

+The above example shows a declarative `cli` using the rubico `switchCase` and `or` operators.

 # Error Handling
-**Confidently throw errors**. rubico's `tryCatch` catches both errors and rejected Promises.
+**Confidently throw errors**. rubico's `tryCatch` operator catches both thrown errors and rejected Promises.
 Wrap your application pipeline in a `tryCatch` and never worry about uncaught errors or unhandled promise rejections again.

 ```javascript [playground]
 const myApp = tryCatch(pipe([